xfbs/tmux-rs/README.md

   - when running tmux while an existing tmux instance is running causes it to hang, killing the pane causes it to properly attach (likely do to my tmux config)
 - Anything entered in command prompt enter causes crash
 - with my rebinding C-b C to new window in current directory causes issues. with it unbound, there's no problem.
+- crashes when typing 'c' because of one of my bindings
+- crashes on my binding prefix g

-leak on exit:
+Due to use after shadowing in client_.rs client_connect xasprintf usage found by using LSAN_OPTIONS=report_objects=1 leak on exit:
 ```
 ❯ ./tmux